 I love this jar because it livens up our evenings and helps me know my babies better – but it doesn’t end there.
 HERE IS AN IMPORTANT PART: Kids who learn to be self aware tend to become others aware and world aware.
 We want our children to understand themselves, the people in their lives, and the world they live in.
 This kind of awareness is what makes a good citizen.
 So we’ve written questions that unlock awareness on all three levels.
 You will notice that some of these questions ask a child to look within (What was your first thought when you woke up today?), others ask her to consider her peers (Who in your class seems lonely?) and others ask her to look at the world (What do you think is the biggest challenge facing our world today?).
 Kids must become explorers of themselves first, and then their eyes open to other people in their lives.
 It’s a process, teaching curiosity, awareness and compassion.
 This jar is a start.

-I wanted to give you this gift for Mothers’ Day.
+I wanted to give you this gift.
 I said to myself: SELF!
 WE ARE GOING TO TEACH THE WORLD HOW TO MAKE THIS MAGICAL JAR!
 But then I picked it up and as soon as I realized ribbon was involved—I decided I was out of my league.
 But then I remembered that I might not have ribbon, but I HAVE MY COUSIN, ERIN.

 FRIENDS, MEET ERIN!!!!!